oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 </project>
 ```

 In this case, you're no longer using the `@WebServlet` annotation.
-Instead, you're using the Spring Boot web API.
+Instead, you're using the Spring MVC API.
 The web controller is contained in a class named `WebController`.

 `src/main/java/com/demo/WebController.java`
 ```java